omarhoblos/comp-tools/README.md

 ### PostgresSQL

 Run the `psql-docker.sh` script to create a default db as per the instructions on the [official Docker Hub](https://hub.docker.com/_/postgres) page

+You'll be presented with two options:

+i (or install) - downloads postgres & creates a volume in the `$HOME` directory where the data is store

+c (or cleanup) - deletes the container & volume created.
+Useful if you want to start from scratch